 - Heavy cream -> vegan heavy cream: Not that it will make it dairy-free, but you can make it with less dairy by using vegan heavy whipping cream.

-- Lady fingers —> rice cakes: A popular low-carb trend on social media was to make single-serve protein tiramisu with rice cakes.
-You can use plain rice cakes in place of lady fingers for a low-carb version, but I promise it won’t taste as good.
+- Lady fingers -> rice cakes: A popular low-carb trend on social media was to make single-serve protein tiramisu with rice cakes.
+You can use plain rice cakes in place of lady's fingers for a low-carb version, but I promise it won't taste as good.

 - Leave out the alcohol: You can leave out the coffee liquor as desired.
 I would make the coffee a little stronger if doing this though to cut through the cream.